Recordset: Dynamically Binding Data Columns (ODBC)

 For example, the illustration shows Bound-Recordset-Columns (List 2) with three elements.
 Bound-Recordset-Columns is missing the Phone column shown in Current-Table-Columns (List 1).

 One approach is to loop through your list of columns in the table at run time (Current-Table-Columns) and your list of columns already bound in your recordset (Bound-Recordset-Columns) in parallel.
-Into Columns-to-Bind-Dynamically put any names in Current-Table-Columns that do not appear in Bound-Recordset-Columns.
+Into Columns-to-Bind-Dynamically put any names in Current-Table-Columns that don't appear in Bound-Recordset-Columns.